WHAT IS APPLE DIGITAL MASTER?

-Also, when creating a lossy file, reducing the sample rate, some extra harmonics are generated.
+Also, when creating a lossy file, and reducing the sample rate, some extra harmonics are generated.
 This problem is better known as aliasing, and the more you reduce the sample rate, the more this phenomenon becomes noticeable. (more about aliasing on Wikipedia)

-From these points of view, the AAC encoding has many benefits compared to an MP3.
+From these points of view, AAC encoding has many benefits compared to MP3.
 The first one is that AAC is encoded using 24-bit quantisation.
 As a result, an AAC file has no added distortion/noise due to bit depth reduction, and it has a lower noise floor.
 As a consequence, no dither is needed.
 Sounds good, isn't it?

 Another benefit of the AAC encoding lives in the process that Apple uses to convert the file from .WAV/.AIF to .M4A.
 The conversion happens it two steps: first, the.
 WAV/AIF is converted into a .CAF.

-The .CAF is a 32-bit float file that results in a more accurate quantisation and consequently less inter-sample peaks.
+The .CAF is a 32-bit float file that results in a more accurate quantisation and consequently fewer inter-sample peaks.
 Moreover, during the AAC encoding, Apple uses an anti-aliasing filter to ensure that none of the harmonics generated during the downsampling is audible.